LMWB/Quattro-Stagioni/Testing/readme.md

 Does anybody know how to tread this situation in terms of correct subject to math / physics?

 ## Conclusions
-- performance is good and as aspected from simulations
+- performance is good and as aspect from simulations
 - BOM has less, uncomplicated and cheap components
 - add some sort of digital low pass filter in C-code
 - add reference voltage and do measurements again